 - Step 4: Ensure the immediate safety of the adult at risk

 - Whole Family Approach: Adult Safeguarding Concerns where children may be at risk

 - Step 5: How to make a referral

-- How to make a safeguarding referral to the First Contact Team or Emergency Duty Team (out of hours)
+- How to make a safeguarding referral to the Adult Contact Team or Emergency Duty Team (out of hours)

 Safeguarding is everyone’s responsibility and any person who believes that someone is experiencing or is at risk of abuse and neglect can raise a concern with the Local Authority and make a safeguarding referral.

 The duty of staff and volunteers to raise safeguarding concerns:

 Step 1: Action required when made aware of abuse or neglect